 You probably have a fair amount of old music that you’ve accumulated over the years.
-You bought it because you liked it back then, but probably still like it now – maybe even more than you last time you heard it.
+You bought it because you liked it back then, but you probably still like it now – maybe even more than the last time you heard it.
 You may even have enough music to fill several hours.

 3. …And Your Old Movie Collection

 If you’re like most people, you probably have a big collection of old movies that you haven’t watched since the day you bought them.
-That happens because once you buy a movie you know you can watch it any time you want.
+That happens because once you buy a movie, you know you can watch it any time you want.

-If you’re looking for no-cost ways to entertain yourself, get them out of storage and plan to watch them on money free weekends.
+If you’re looking for no-cost ways to entertain yourself, get them out of storage and plan to watch them on money-free weekends.

-4. And While You’re At It, Watch Your Home Movie Collection
+4. And While You’re at It, Watch Your Home Movie Collection

 Most people are much better at taking home movies and videos than they are at watching them.
 But if you’re looking for some no-cost entertainment, spending some part of your weekend watching them can be an uplifting experience of reconnecting with happy times from the past.

-Trust me, you can spend hours watching family movies and not even realize it.
+Trust me; you can spend hours watching family movies and not even realize it.

 You probably have one or more spaces in your house that have become your storage areas.
 By cleaning them out, you free up space in your house, giving you more room for better purposes.
 And trust me, there’s nothing better than decluttering!